• Skip to primary navigation

 Our recipe shows you how to roast walnuts on the stove top or in the oven.
 Both ways require minimal effort and result in perfectly toasty walnuts.

 We always keep toasted walnuts on hand.
-In the morning, we love to add them to oatmeal and pancakes.
-In the afternoon and evening, we love to snack on them or use them in a delicious salad.
-Finally, they are a great ice cream topping and add the perfect crunch to banana bread or chocolate chip cookies.
+In the morning, we love to add them to oatmeal and oat milk pancakes.
+In the afternoon and evening, we love to snack on them or use them in a delicious harvest salad.
+Finally, they are a great ice cream topping and add the perfect crunch to banana bread or chewy chocolate chip cookies.

 Jump to: